 How to track your period without an app

 Now that you've refreshed your memory on the menstrual cycle, we're ready to discuss options.
 Below, you'll find three of the best no-tech, period-tracking strategies out there.
-Just remember: If you don't feel safe talking to a physician in your current zip code (totally understandable), online services such as Favor and Planned Parenthood chatting tool can help you get the answers you need.
+Just remember: If you don't feel safe talking to a physician in your current zip code (totally understandable), online services such as Favor and the Planned Parenthood chatting tool can help you get the answers you need.

-1. The Calendar Method
+1. The calendar method

 The calendar method is a simple, easy way to keep an eye on your menstrual cycle—but it does require some work at the beginning.
 According to Planned Parenthood, you'll need to keep track of the length of your menstrual cycle (noting the start date of your periods and the number of days between them) for at least six months before you start using this method as birth control.